oracle-livelabs/developer/build-ords-apis-in-adb/4-rest-enable-objects/rest-enable-objects.md

     >
     > ![Toggle Show Code to review what is happening under the covers](./images/toggle-show-code-option.png " ")

-9. Next we'll create a **Template** for our newly created module.
-Begin by clicking the **+ Create Template** button on the right side of the page.
+9. Next, we'll create a **Template** for our newly created module.
+To do so, click the **+ Create Template** button on the right side of the page.

     ![Left click the + Create Template button](./images/create-template-action.png " ")

 10. The **Create Template** slider will appear.
-Here we will create the endpoint, or URL location, for our REST enabled SQL statement.
+Here, we will create the endpoint, or URL location, for our REST-enabled SQL statement.
 This statement will expect a value.
 In the **URI Template** template field, enter:

     ```sh
     <copy>sqlreport/:id